Where to buy Xbox Series X: UK stock update and which stores have the console on sale

 Will I be able to pick up my Xbox Series X pre-order in lockdown?

 Understandably, the news that a second national lockdown is on the way for England has made those eager to play the next-gen consoles a little nervous.
-The lockdown is, currently, due to last until December 3rd- long after the release of both the Xbox Series X and the PS5.
-Whilst online orders should hopefully be delivered without issue, what does this mean for those of us that have one ordered from a store that will be shut due to being non-essential?
+The lockdown is, currently, due to last until December 3rd – long after the release of both the Xbox Series X and the PS5.
+Online orders seem to have been delivered without issue, but what does this mean for those of us that are ordering from a store now?

 Well, there is a glimmer of hope that came from the announcements and it can be found in the term ‘click and collect’.
-Whilst stores like GAME and Smyths will not be able to physically open, click and collect is allowed and it seems likely that those shops, and others in the same boat, will be looking into how to implement that now.
+Whilst stores like GAME and Smyths will not be able to physically open, click and collect is allowed.
+Most stores are giving people set times to pick up the console.

-Smyths has done this before, so it stands to reason that they will do the same again while, hopefully, it will just be a case of working out logistics before GAME follow suit.

 Keep this page bookmarked and we will update you on the latest with the lockdown situation as soon as we hear more- which should be any day now with the release dates right around the corner.